2.03 Add Users and Groups

 If a user is listed as “Active” they can login and access LabArchives Scheduler.
 An inactive user will not be able to use their account at all, and will receive the message that their account credentials are incorrect at the login screen.
 To toggle a user’s status, click on “Active” or “Inactive” under the status column.

-Actions: You can also modify a user’s permissions, Groups, and Password via the down-arrow icon, which is the right icon under the Actions column.
+You can also modify a user’s Permissions, Groups, and Reservations via the down-arrow icon, which is the right icon under the Actions column.
 Clicking this icon reveals a drop-down menu with several choices.
 These choices are detailed below:

 - Permissions – assign access settings for specific resources.
 Permissions for Resources can also be managed at the Group Level.